zhangyunhao116/skipset/readme.md

 ## Introduction

+> From v0.12.0, the skipset requires Go version >= 1.18, if your Go version is lower, use v0.11.0 instead.

 skipset is a high-performance, scalable, concurrent-safe set based on skip-list.
 In the typical pattern(100000 operations, 90%CONTAINS 9%ADD 1%REMOVE, 8C16T), the skipset up to 15x faster than the built-in `sync.Map`.

 The main idea behind the skipset is [A Simple Optimistic Skiplist Algorithm](<https://people.csail.mit.edu/shanir/publications/LazySkipList.pdf>).